The South Rupununi Conservation Society

 Over the years, we have seen a decline in the number of animals and plants of the Rupununi region as well as continued degradation of the natural environment.
 Through education, research and conservation we are dedicated to sustaining and protecting the wildlife of our home.

-In 2022 we are focused on environmental education, Red Siskin research and conservation, Giant Anteater research and conservation, Yellow Spotted River Turtle research, monitoring the impact of fire on wildlife, preservation of Traditional Knowledge and Hoary-throated Spinetail and Rio Branco Antbird research and conservation.
+In 2023 we are focused on environmental education, Red Siskin research and conservation, Giant Anteater research and conservation, Yellow Spotted River Turtle research, monitoring the impact of fire on wildlife, preservation of Traditional Knowledge, research into undiscovered mammals, and Hoary-throated Spinetail and Rio Branco Antbird research and conservation.

 Recent News

-Launching of New Mammals of the Rupununi Book
+Launching of New Amphibians and Reptiles of the Rupununi Book

-A new field guide on the mammals of the Rupununi has been released by SRCS
+A new field guide on the amphibians and reptiles of the Rupununi has been released by SRCS